William Ferdinad Carey, 8th Baron Hunsdon of Hunsdon1

 Sir Nicholas Wolstenholme married Grace Waldo, daughter of Sir Edward Waldo and Elizabeth Shuckburgh, before 1717.1 He died before 1717.1

-Sir Nicholas Wolstenholme lived at Enfield, London, England.1
+He lived at Enfield, London, EnglandG.1

 Citations